QuantEcon/lecture-python.myst/_sources/wald_friedman.md

 simulation_plot(wf)
 ```

-Increased cost per draw has induced the decision-maker to take less draws before deciding.
+Increased cost per draw has induced the decision-maker to take fewer draws before deciding.

 Because he decides with less, the percentage of time he is correct drops.